 The Educator Preparation Programs at Northwest Nazarene University are accredited based on the Council for the Accreditation of Educator Preparation (CAEP) standards.
 The programs are fully approved by the Idaho State Board of Education.
-NNU is proud of its accreditation history.

-Candidates in Graduate Education are working toward these student learning outcomes:
+Candidates in Graduate Education Advanced Preparation programs are working toward these student learning outcomes: